alireza-a/upassbc/README.md

 The script will be run once as soon as the Launch Agent is loaded.
 If you don't see a logfile in the directory, something has gone wrong.
 If that happens try logging in as root and manually running runAutomator.sh file

-### On windows
+### On Windows
 IMPORTANT - There are issues with using Mechanize to open secure SSL URLs.
 To bypass this, SSL verification has been set to none.
 This shouldn't be a problem as the URLs are hardcoded in the script but it's important to relay this information.

-If you recieve error while installing bundles such as " gem requires installed build tools", follow the instructions below as explained by [Massimo Fazzolari](http://stackoverflow.com/users/216685/massimo-fazzolari) on {Stack Exchange](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools)
+If you recieve error while installing bundles such as " gem requires installed build tools", follow the instructions below as explained by [Massimo Fazzolari](http://stackoverflow.com/users/216685/massimo-fazzolari) on [Stack Exchange](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools)
 ```sh
 Download DevKit file from rubyinstaller.org for your particular ruby version
 Extract DevKit to path C:\Ruby<Ver>\DevKit